chrismdp/cardpirates/rules/index.md

 title: "Card Pirates: Rules"
 ---

+*version 1.0.0*

 {% include ad-skyscraper.html %}

+* This will become a table of contents
+{:toc}

-# Rules
+# Setting up

-*version 1.0.0*

 All you need is a standard deck of cards, and a makeshift counter of some sort for each player.
-Use a deck of cards with blue backs for added theme.
+Use a deck of cards with blue backs for added theme, and little pirate ships if you can find some!

-# Setting up

 Find a space on the ground or a table.
 Take your pack of cards, remove the Aces and place them to one side.